 There are various ‘Copies’, or parts, of a W-2 form, each with a different name.
 Although they will have the same information about the employer and employee, earnings and withholdings, each copy is given to a different entity.
 This ensures correct reporting during the income tax filing process.
 W-2 Forms are filled out by the employer and provided to the employee or a government agency.

 1099-MISC ‘Copies’, or parts, report income to recipients and government agencies and help ensure accuracy of income tax filing.
-They include identical information about the payer and recipient, payments and withholdings, but each copy is given to a different entity.
-1099-MISC Forms are filled out by the payer and provided to the recipient or a government agency.
+1099-MISC Forms are filled out by the payer and provided to the recipient and government agency.

-An overview of your options for 1099 and W2 filing, how to choose the right forms, filing deadlines and more.
+An overview of the options for small business 1099 and W2 filing, how to choose the right forms, filing deadlines and more.

 You do not need to correct a 1099 the same way you filed it, so if you mailed a paper copy, you can e-file a correction, or vice versa.
 However, if you have 250 or more corrections that need to be filed, they MUST be e-filed with the IRS.

 Why not?
 They’re free, right?
 Sure, they’re free.
 But this is definitely a case of ‘you get what you pay for’.
 Here is a list of things that regularly go wrong when you order 1099 and W2 Forms from the IRS.